smapm/task-app/README.md

 ####### One Amazing thing as well ####

-I suggest you to create an account with your own email address, so that you will receive a welcome mail in your inbox...
+I suggest you to create a user with your own email address, so that you will receive a welcome mail in your inbox...
 Directly from the application ;)
 Similarly u will also receive a mail from me automatically if you delete your account.